FrogBattle/HelioBench/timelog.md

 * This timelog should be filled out honestly, regularly (daily) and accurately.
 It is for *your* benefit.
 * Follow the structure provided, grouping time by weeks.
 Quantise time to the half hour.

+## Week 7

+### 08 Nov 2021
+* *0.5 hour* Send an email to Yehia about MoSCoW user stories (requirements) in Trello.
+* *1.5 hour* Get an nginx web application in store.
+Also create a workload service for it.
+* *2.0 hours* Create a Prometheus service to run on the benchmark.
+Create a docker compose for all services

 ## Week 6

 ### 04 Nov 2021